-2 017 2 2018
+2020 2021

-Audit Fees (1) \$ 707 \$ 480
+Audit Fees (1) \$ 500 \$ 568

-Tax Fees (2) 111 35
+Tax Fees(2) 236 181

-Audit-related fees (3) 53 18
+Audit-related fees (3) 86 394

-Total \$ 871 \$ 533
+Total \$ 822 \$ 1,143

-- (1) Audit fees include fees for professional services rendered by our principal accountant in connection with the annual audit, review of quarterly consolidated financial data, internationally required statutory audits, consents and assistance with review of documents filed with the SEC. - (2) Tax fees include services related to tax compliance, including the preparation of tax returns and claims for refunds, tax planning and advice, including assistance with tax audits and appeals, advice related to mergers and acquisitions and assistance with respect to requests for rulings from tax authorities. - (3) Audit-related fees principally include due diligence in connection with acquisitions and accounting consultation.
+- (1) Audit fees include fees for professional services rendered by our principal accountant in connection with the annual audit, review of quarterly consolidated financial data, internationally required statutory audits, consents and assistance with review of documents filed with the SEC. - (2) Tax fees include services related to tax compliance and claims for refunds, tax planning and advice, including assistance with tax audits and appeals, advice related to additional efforts required in connection with mergers and acquisitions and assistance with respect to requests for rulings from tax authorities. - (3) Audit-related fees principally include assistance with audit services and consultation mainly related to mergers and acquisitions.

-The Companies Law requires shareholder approval of the appointment of the Company's independent public accountants.
-Our audit committee of our board of directors has recommended the re-appointment of Kost Forer Gabbay & Kasierer as our independent registered public accounting firm for the fiscal year ending on December 31, 2019, and until the next annual general meeting of shareholders.
-Subject to the approval of this proposal, our board of directors will be authorized, upon the recommendation of the Company's audit committee, to fix the compensation of Kost Forer Gabbay & Kasierer in accordance with the volume and nature of their services to the Company, or delegate such power to the audit committee, as contemplated by the Sarbanes-Oxley Act.
+The Companies Law requires shareholders' approval of the appointment of the Company's independent public accountants.
+Our audit committee of our Board has recommended the re-appointment of Kost Forer Gabbay & Kasierer as our independent registered public accounting firm for the fiscal year ending on December 31, 2022, and until the next annual general meeting of shareholders.
+Subject to the approval of this proposal, our Board will be authorized, upon the recommendation of the Company's audit committee, to fix the compensation of Kost Forer Gabbay & Kasierer in accordance with the volume and nature of their services to the Company, or delegate such power to the audit committee, as contemplated by the Sarbanes-Oxley Act.